MartinVondrak/billing-yard/README.md

 First, please note that the software has [WeasyPrint](https://weasyprint.org) as a dependency and WeasyPrint needs some external third party libraries for correct functioning.
 The way to install these libraries will differ based on your operating system.
+So first you need to install these dependencies according to the manual below, then you can install Billing Yard itself.

 The installation manual below expects you to know and understand how to work with [pip](https://pip.pypa.io) and [Virtual Environment](https://docs.python.org/3/tutorial/venv.html).